The NRC uses an integrated process to plan, budget, and assess its performance. Three principal publications document

 Conference Expense Waivers and Reports

 On November 9, 2011, President Obama issued Executive Order (EO) 13589, entitled "Promoting Efficient Spending," which directed Federal agencies to "take even more aggressive steps to ensure the Government is a good steward of taxpayer money."
 The related OMB Memorandum M-12-12, dated May 11, 2012 and subsequent OMB Memorandum M-17-08, dated November 25, 2016, recognized that "the Federal Government has a responsibility to [ensure] that Federal funds are used for purposes that are appropriate, cost effective, and important to the core mission" of each agency.
 As part of the effort to safeguard Federal funds, Section 2 of the OMB memorandum directed agencies to "exercise discretion and judgment in ensuring that conference expenses are appropriate, necessary, and managed in a manner that minimizes expense to taxpayers."
 Specifically, OMB outlined a series of new conference-related policies and practices, which directed agencies to initiate senior-level review of all planned conferences, initiate senior level approval of all future conference expenses in excess of $100,000, prohibit expenses in excess of $500,000 on a single conference (unless the agency head issues a waiver to achieve a compelling purpose), and report publicly on all conference expenses in excess of $100,000.

-Consistent with that guidance, on August 6, 2014, NRC Chairman Macfarlane issued a waiver for the 2015 Regulatory Information Conference (RIC), to be held March 10-12, 2015, citing exceptional circumstances under which spending more than $500,000 on this event is the most cost-effective option to achieve a compelling purpose.
-Chairman Macfarlane also issued a waiver on July 22, 2021 for the 2022 RIC, scheduled on March 8-10, 2022.
-The 2022 RIC was held virtually and was the only NRC-sponsored conference in fiscal year (FY) 2014 for which the net expenses associated with the conference exceeded $100,000.
-Detail on the 2014 RIC is provided in the FY 2014 Conference Report below.
+Consistent with that guidance, on July 28, 2022, NRC Chairman Hanson issued a waiver for the 2023 Regulatory Information Conference (RIC), to be held on March 14-16, 2023, citing exceptional circumstances under which spending more than $500,000 on this event is the most cost-effective option to achieve a compelling purpose.
+Chairman Hanson had issued a waiver on July 22, 2021 for the 2022 RIC, scheduled on March 8-10, 2022.
+The 2022 RIC was held virtually and was the only NRC-sponsored conference in fiscal year (FY) 2022 for which the net expenses, primarily associated with conference planning and organization, exceeded $100,000.
+Details on the 2022 RIC are provided in the FY 2022 Conferences Report below:

 Strategic Sustainability Performance Plan